MicrosoftDocs/dynamics-365-supply-chain-insights/articles/company-profile.md

 ## Public and private company profiles

-To make your profile discoverable by your partners' users, set the **Profile visibility** field on the **Basic information** tab to **Public**.
+To make your profile discoverable to your partners' users, set the **Profile visibility** field on the **Basic information** tab to **Public**.
 If your profile is public, users can find it on the **Partners \> Find Partners** tab, and they can connect with you to collaborate and derive data insights.
-If you set the **Profile visibility** field to **Public**, all information in the **Company details** section of the **Basic Information** tab of your company profile is shown to all participants in Supply Chain Insights.
+If your profile is public, all of the information in the **Company details** section on the **Basic Information** tab of your company profile is shown to all participants in Supply Chain Insights.

 If the **Profile visibility** field is set to **Private**, unconnected partners can't discover your profile and can't connect with you on the **Partners  \> Find Partners** tab.
-Users can only initiate a connection with you if they manually send a connection request by email.
+If your company profile is private, users can only initiate a connection with you if they manually send a connection request by email.
 Once you connect with a partner, the **Company details** section of your company profile will be visible to that partner.

 ## Additional resources